ArmiT/smssender/README.md

 http://<host>[:port]/?c=<command>&access-token=<valid_auth_key>[&params=<params_in_the_json>]
 ```

+Available next commands:

+ * send_sms - sends an sms in the PDU mode, Require additional parameters {"phone": "", "text": ""}
+ * get_balance - requests a balance for SIM card and parses response

 Example -  If you want to create sms, Send the request to the server with next parameters:

  * c=send_sms